darkfeline/felesatra/README.md

 `goproxy` contains the script for building modules to serve via goproxy.

-`kanade` is the statis site generator.
+`kanade` is the static site generator.

 `www` contains the HTML source before rendering.